 - Replacement of computers is subject to available funding.

 University personnel is expected to exercise care to assure against theft and damage of equipment provided to them.
-In situations where negligence or violations of this policy result in damage or loss of equipment, the cost for its repair or replacement will be the responsibility of the employee.
-Negligence is determined by the lease vendor.
+In situations where negligence or violations of this policy result in damage or loss of equipment, the cost for its repair or replacement will be the responsibility of the employee and/or department.
+Stolen equipment requires a police report.

 Equipment is provided to University personnel exclusively for their use.
 Its use by others is prohibited except for occasional use by other University personnel who are eligible to participate in the Lifecycle Replacement Program.
 In certain instances, the equipment can be reallocated to another employee at the University but only with the prior documented permission of the Assistant Vice President of Technical Support Services.

-Upon separation from the University, for any reason, the Lifecycle Program equipment must be returned to either the IT Service Desk or the local technology support team in the Academic Unit.
+Upon separation from the University, for any reason, the Lifecycle Program equipment must be returned to either the IT Service Desk or the local technical support teams in the Academic Unit.

 It is prohibited to affix stickers, adornments, or to alter anything on the body of the equipment that could affect the value of the machine when it is returned to the leasing vendors.